Don’t miss a single bonus

 Subscribe to our newsletter and find out first about the safest casinos and games with the best bonuses

 As mentioned on our online slots page, the Money Honey was pioneering in the history of slot machines and soon advanced the basic concepts of automated pay-outs seen in early 1940s machines.
 Released in 1963 by Bally, it was the first of its kind to utilise a bottomless hopper and could pay out coins unassisted.
 Previous slots required an attendant to retrieve a player’s winnings.
 Clearly, this wasn’t a sustainable method.
 The Money Honey removed this requirement completely.

-These new electronic slots began to proliferate in a big way after IGT acquired Fortune Coin.
-They became popular with operators because of their reliability and ease-of-use.
+These new electronic slots began to proliferate in a big way after the IGT slots company acquired Fortune Coin.
+They became popular with operators because of their reliability and ease of use.
 Free from the mechanical restraints of their more primitive predecessors, the use of graphical reels and computerised displays allowed developers to include more symbols and pay-lines which in turn resulted in more lucrative jackpots.
 Unsurprisingly, they went down a storm with players.
 Because of this, IGT started to focus their attention and considerable budget on video slots instead of traditional mechanical machines.
 Their innovations led to the introduction of slots like Reel ‘em In’ – the first to introduce a second bonus round screen.

 Due to this video game transformation, the scope of what video slots could achieve eventually became grander.
 Bonus rounds, free spin games, and mini tangential adventures all became part of the video slot experience.
 And to this day, most of the latest, most innovative online slots incorporate some if not all of these elements.